aueda/maoli/README.md

 Maoli
 =====

-A helper library for brazillian common business rules
+A helper library for common brazilian business rules (CPF and CNPJ)